carlosbritojun/jflunt/README.md

 # jflunt
-A Java implementation of Domain Notifications Pattern based in Flunt (.NET) for @andrebaltieri
+A Java implementation of Domain Notifications Pattern based in Flunt (.NET) developed by @andrebalteri